 This person will take control of the project and be the most vocal in meetings.
 They will likely contribute heavily to the project and assign the work to each person.

 How to handle it: Don’t take advantage of this person’s dedication and slack off.
 Everyone should be equally involved in contributing to the project.
-However this person will be useful in defining the direction, so let them lead the group—because they’ll get the job done.
+However, this person will be useful in defining direction, so let them lead the group—because they’ll get the job done.